 Violence.
 Vandalism.
 Assaults.
 In recent months, reports of hate crimes in the UK have increased.
 Local leaders must condemn these actions immediately and do everything in their power to make people safe and welcome.

 We’ve uncovered horrific evidence that the Sudanese government has used chemical attacks and military assaults against its own people in Darfur.
 We’re determined to expose the full scale of these crimes, but we need your help.
 Join our online investigators now to search satellite imagery for remote villages and evidence of attacks.

 Call on the Foreign Secretary to speak out for UK-Iranian nationals Nazanin Zaghari-Ratcliffe and Kamal Foroughi, imprisoned in Iran.
 Both have been kept in isolation and denied basic legal rights by Iranian authorities.
 There are huge problems with their imprisonment.
 The Foreign Secretary must speak out.

-Hundreds of people have been killed in the Philippines in the last six weeks.
+Thousands of people have been killed in the Philippines in the last few months.
 The country’s new president is running a ‘war on drugs’ that involves a deadly crackdown on anyone believed to be connected to the drugs trade.
 He has suggested there might be monetary rewards for those who murder people and is seemingly encouraging the police to kill.